 - Taffy and licorice

-Eating a nutritious diet that has minimal added sugars can also help you avoid the development of tooth decay or cavities.
+Eating a nutritious diet with minimal added sugars can also help you avoid tooth decay or cavities.
 Especially in those difficult-to-clean places while you are wearing braces.
 Rinsing your mouth after consuming sugary snacks or drinks is important to minimize bacteria on the tooth surfaces that can lead to decay or tooth staining.

 How long after getting braces can you eat normal foods?

 Do you have more questions about a lifestyle with braces?
-Give Advanced Total Dental Care a call at (301) 637-0960, or schedule a visit online today.
+Call Advanced Total Dental Care at (301) 637-0960, or schedule a visit online today.